Honors Essay Prompt Tips

 - Don’t tell us what you think we want to hear!
 When students do this, they often end up repeating what we’ve said on our website.
 We want to learn about you and your individual interests – don’t be afraid to be different!

 - Use the space wisely!
-Take the time to learn about our program, then answer the prompt with our curriculum in mind.
+Read the prompts carefully, take the time to learn about our program, then answer the whole question with our curriculum in mind.

 - Our essay prompt should not be a list your accomplishments or past achievements